-Disclosure Quantity Units Materials used by weight or volu Materials used by weight or volume Renewable: Lumber Paper 417,838 1,068 Board feet Ream Non-renewable Explosives Lime Sodium Metabisulfite 355,923 5,328,568 857,575 Kg Kg Kg manufacture the organization's primary products and services The determination of exact figure is not possible because these are integral part of the over-all process. % What is the impact and where does it occur?
+Disclosure Quantity Units Materials used by weight or volu ime Renewable: Lumber Paper 417,838 1,068 Board feet Ream Non-renewable Explosives Lime Sodium Metabisulfite 355,923 5,328,568 857,575 Kg Kg Kg Percentage of recycled input materials used to manufacture the organization's primary products and services The determination of exact figure is not possible because these are integral part of the over-all process. % What is the impact and where does it occur?
 What is the organization's involvement in the impact?
-Which stakeholders are affected? Ма nagement Approach Mining operations and cost stockholders, employees, suppliers, community - panto recycles and rep aterials whenever poss • What are the Risk/s Identified?
-Which stakeholders are affected? Ма nagement Approach Resource depletion and cost Suppliers, stockholders, employees, suppliers, community usa ton the enitoring and evaluation age against set paraments as broken or meters ad the mine, and tons milled the done on a monthly ba eters (e.g. vanced for for the mill) What are the Opportunity/ies Identified?
+Which stakeholders are affected? Ма nagement Approach Mining operations and cost stockholders, employees, suppliers, community panto recycles and rep terials whenever possi What are the Risk/s Identified?
+Which stakeholders are affected? Ма nagement Approach Resource depletion and cost Suppliers, stockholders, employees, suppliers, community Monitoring and evaluation of mater usage against set parameters (e.g. tons broken or meters advanced for the mine, and tons milled for the mare done on a monthly basis. eters (e.g. vanced for for the mill) What are the Opportunity/ies Identified?
 Which stakeholders are affected? Ма nagement Approach

-Use of new technology to stockholders, Research and development for reduce usage employees, suppliers, community continuous improvement cost management ood managomom
+Use of new technology to stockholders, Research and development for reduce usage employees, suppliers, community continuous improvement cost management Community Goot management